 Everything you need to know about Fairtrade gold

-While much of the world’s gold comes from major mining consortiums, who are under increasing pressure to be more transparent about their processes, a significant amount comes from small-scale artisan mines.
-Incredibly, there are around 25–30 million small-scale miners around the world, who account for one quarter of the world’s gold supply.
-Most of these barely earn a living wage, while doing one of the most dangerous jobs in the world, to provide the materials for one of the most highly priced industries in the world.
+A significant amount of gold, however, comes from small-scale artisan mines.
+Incredibly, there are around 25–30 million small-scale miners worldwide and account for one quarter of the world’s gold supply.
+Most of these barely earn a living wage, while doing one of the most dangerous jobs there is.

 Miners wearing safety equipment in a Fairtrade mine in Peru

-Unlike in other mines, a proper minimum wage is paid in Fairtrade Foundation mines, plus a premium of £2,000 per kilo of gold purchased, which is then spent on community projects.
-There are better working conditions too: breaks where meals are provided, basic healthcare for workers and their families, health and safety equipment issued as standard, and no children allowed to work down the mines.
-If you buy a piece of Fairtrade jewellery, you can be sure that the human cost to produce it has not been too high.
+Unlike in other mines, Fairtrade pays a proper minimum wage to its miners.
+Fairetrade also pays a premium of £2,000 per kilo of gold purchased to spend on community projects.
+There are better working conditions too.
+Workers have breaks with meals provided, plus basic healthcare for them and their families.
+Health and safety equipment is issued as standard, and no children work down the mines.

 The difference is not only humanitarian: pure gold requires a very un-pure process to produce – involving dynamite, cyanide and mercury – all to the potential detriment of human and environmental health.
 Fairtrade certification helps regulate and improve both workers’ welfare and the world at large.
-Fairtrade mines are also able to sell directly to the end users, cutting out the local middlemen who add their percentage onto sales, inflating the prices each time gold is sold on.
+Fairtrade mines sell directly to the end users, which cuts out the local middlemen who add their percentage onto sales.